vitay/deeprl/DeepRL.md

 Different classes of deep RL can be identified.
 This document focuses on the following ones:

 1. Value-based algorithms (DQN...) used mostly for discrete problems like video games.
-2. Policy-gradient based algorithms (A3C, DDPG...) used for continuous control problems such as robotics.
+2. Policy-based algorithms (A3C, DDPG...) used for continuous control problems such as robotics.
 3. Recurrent attention models (RAM...) for partially observable problems.
 4. Model-based RL to reduce the sample complexity by incorporating a model of the environment.
 5. Application of deep RL to robotics

+**Additional resources**

 See @Li2017, @Arulkumaran2017 and @Mousavi2018 for recent overviews of deep RL.

+This series of posts from Arthur Juliani <https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-0-q-learning-with-tables-and-neural-networks-d195264329d0> also provide a very good introduction to deep RL, associated to code samples using tensorflow.

 # Basics